digi-joho TOKYO TRAVEL Logo

 Torinoichi at Ootori-jinja shrine

-Torinoichi at Ootori Shrine (Near Asakusa) website
+Torinoichi at Ootori Shrine (Near Asakusa)

 https://otorisama.or.jp/english.html